 Dwelling Coverage should be included in every HO-6 policy to avoid significant out-of-pocket expenses.
 Many condo associations can hold you responsible for expenses that fall under the master policy deductible that are caused by the owner’s act, neglect, misuse, or carelessness.
 Due to the rise in water damage losses, many insurance carriers are increasing their deductibles, which in turn spurs the need for homeowners to adjust their dwelling insurance limit.

 In a recent instance, a condo suffering from significant water damage losses was required by its insurance carrier to increase the master insurance policy deductible from $10,000 to $25,000.
 In this community, each homeowner should have at least $25,000 of dwelling coverage to indemnify them for the deductible expense in the event a claim arises from their unit.
-If coverage is not available, the homeowner would either have to pay this expense personally or the association could put a lien on their unit.
+If coverage is not available, the homeowner would either pay this expense personally or the association can put a lien on their unit.

 Dwelling coverage should also include a homeowner’s betterments and improvements (improvements made above what the builder originally delivered), including those completed by prior owners.
 Most lenders will require at least 20% of the unit’s market value insured under this coverage as well.